The 8 Most Common BMW N54 135i, 335i, 535i Engine Problems

 8.Water Pump Failure

 The water pumps on the N54 engine are another fragile piece of equipment.
 The water pump is responsible for pumping water into the radiator, in order to cool engine temperatures.
 Along with your engine fan, the water pump and radiator are important parts of your cooling system.
 The N54 water pumps typically fail around 70k-80k miles.
 Zach is upwards of 100k on his 335i, and still running on his stock pump, although we blew one on our 535i way before 70k too.
-But we can probably attribute that to Zach driving 125mph for a solid 15 minutes.

 A lot of times these pumps will fail with almost NO warning signs!
 If you are lucky enough to get a warning sign or two, you will experience something like the below.